JohnsPortfoli0/Radar-Tracker/README.md

    - True vs. noisy radar measurements
    - Manual vs. MATLAB Kalman filter estimates
    - Combined comparison for in-depth analysis

+ ** Accuracy Check**
+ - Checks the accuracy of both Kalman Filter implementations and outputs the results in the Command Window.

 **Educational and Insightful**
   - Offers a clear and practical demonstration of Kalman filtering—great for radar tracking and navigation systems for beginners.